 In the modern era, which we will call ICT4D 2.0, the mobile phone is the dominant platform for information communications in the developing world.
 Thus, it makes sense that many of the tools that are being used for conflict prevention and good governance are in some way linked to a mobile phone platform.
-For example, we can look at the evolution of crisis mapping as a process managed from Washington, D.C. with predetermined reporters feeding information to analysts at the U.S. Holocaust Memorial Museum where data is loaded onto Google Earth (1.0)5, to the coding and launch of the Ushahidi platform over the course of three days in 2007 which drew on Google's mapping architecture to provide a system for receiving text messages from an unbounded crowd to be loaded onto a live map viewable by the public (2.0).
+For example, we can look at the evolution of crisis mapping as a process managed from Washington, D.C. with pre-indentified reporters feeding information to analysts at the U.S. Holocaust Memorial Museum where data is loaded onto Google Earth5, to the coding and launch of the Ushahidi platform over the course of three days in 2007 which drew on Google's mapping architecture to provide a system for receiving text messages from an unbounded crowd to be loaded onto a live map viewable by the public.
 The integration of the mobile phone was what made the first Ushahidi map of the electoral violence in Kenya so significant; suddenly anyone with a mobile phone could report on an event and it could be publicly displayed.

 This is a good place to talk further about Ushahidi, since it was the first big public mapping platform to be used for conflict management and analysis.
-The original map was coded during the election violence as a place to gather data on events from the "crowd".
-What the tool did was receive a text message, and an administrator could approve the message (or not approve it), and if the message was approved as viable it would be put on the map (Ushahidi, 2011).
+The original map was coded during the election violence as a place to gather data on events from the "crowd."
+What the tool did was receive a text message, and an administrator could approve the message (or not approve it), and if the message was approved as viable it would be put on the digital map for the public to be able to see (Ushahidi, 2011).
+Since then, Ushahidi has been used to respond to victims of Haiti's earthquake (2011), and to track the violence in Libya during the uprising against the Gaddafi regime (Meier, 2011).
+Along with being the first of its kind, it is also important because it interfaces with SMS text messages and mobile phones.
+This means that a huge portion of the Kenyan public were able to report on what they were seeing.
+Mobile phones and mapping technology were recently integrated effectively to prevent violence during Kenya's 2010 constitutional referendum; the project was called Amani 108, and used an integrated system of mobile phones, broadcast radio and an open digital map to provide the public with updates and to receive information so that responses to violence could be managed quickly (UNDP, 2011).